Police ID victims of Warwick murder-suicide

 The victims discovered Saturday morning were identified by police Monday as 58-year-old Joseph Schlink and 54-year-old Donna Dutton.

 Police say it appears as if Schlink shot Dutton in the head and then took his own life.
 Their bodies were found in different areas of the house.
-Police also found a .22 caliber rifle at the scene.
+Police also found a .22-caliber rifle at the scene.

-Authorities say Schlink rented the home and took in Dutton a couple of months ago because he was behind on the rent.
+Authorities say Schlink rented the home and took in Dutton a couple of months ago to help him afford the home.

 Most Read Nation & World Stories